 As Guelph real estate agents, it’s a question we get all the time: “Do I need a home inspection?”.
 The answer to that question changes depending on a variety of qualifying questions and strategies that I’ll take you through based on our own personal experience with buyers over the years.

 Home inspections are a traditional part of the home buying process.
 In a balanced real estate market- that is, where there are equal buyers and sellers, home inspections are the norm.
-However we are currently in a strong sellers market as those from the 416, 905 and 437 area code move west.
+However we are currently in a strong sellers market as those from the Greater Toronto area

 In this case, buyers generally pass on home inspections.
 Buyers will often remove all conditions in an attempt to make their offers more competitive when there are multiple offers or a seller is holding offers in real estate.
 Note: When you drop conditions, consider the implications of a home appraisal .